Rethinking Normalization Strategies and Convolutional Kernels for Multimodal Image Fusion: Experiment

-\textbf{Datasets.} We selected three medical image combinations from the Harvard Medical School website~\cite{MIFDataset} for MIF experiments, including MRI-CT, MRI-PET, and MRI-single-photon emission computed tomography (SPECT) image pairs.
-We trained on 40 pairs of datasets containing all modalities and then tested on 50 pairs of MRI-CT, MRI-PET, and MRI-SPECT images respectively.
+\textbf{Datasets.} We selected three medical image combinations from the Harvard Medical School website \footnote[1]{Harvard Medical website: http://www.med.harvard.edu/AANLIB/home.html} for MIF experiments, including MRI-CT, MRI-PET, and MRI-single-photon emission computed tomography (SPECT) image pairs.
+We trained on 40 pairs of images containing all modalities and then tested on 50 pairs of MRI-CT, MRI-PET, and MRI-SPECT images, respectively.
 All images are aligned and have a size of 256$\times$256 pixels.

 \textbf{Metrics.} We quantitatively analyzed the fusion results using six metrics: SD, AG, SF, sum of the correlations of differences (SCD), visual information fidelity for fusion (VIFF), and structural similarity index measure (SSIM).
+AG and SF are key indicators of image texture complexity and edge sharpness.
+SD reflects the dispersion of pixel intensities.
+VIFF and SSIM are evaluation metrics that more closely align with the human visual perception system, measuring the extent to which the fused image retains the effective information and structural features of the source images.
+SCD measures the amount of information transferred from the source images to the fused image.
 Higher metrics indicate better fusion performance.
-Detailed information on these metrics can be found in~\cite{ma2019allin}.